 \begin{defn}[Definition 4.4 of \cite{hqr}] An \emph{avenue surface} is a connected, orientable surface $\Sigma$ which does not contain any nondisplaceable finite-type subsurfaces, whose end space is tame, and whose mapping class group $\MCG(\Sigma)$ admits a coarsely bounded generating set but is not itself coarsely bounded. \end{defn}

 \begin{theorem} Let $\Sigma$ be an infinite-type surface with tame end space such that $\MCG(\Sigma)$ is locally coarsely bounded and admits a coarsely bounded generating set---and thus has a well-defined quasi-isometry type---but is not itself coarsely bounded.
-Then the following are equivalent: \begin{enumerate} \item There exists a graph $\Gamma$ whose vertices are curves and such that the action of $\MCG(\Sigma)$ on $\Gamma$ induces a quasi-isometry. \item $\Sigma$ is translatable. \item $\Sigma$ is an avenue surface. \end{enumerate} \end{theorem}
+Then the following are equivalent: \begin{enumerate} \item There exists a connected graph $\Gamma$ whose vertices are curves, such that the action of $\MCG(\Sigma)$ on $\Gamma$ is defined and induces a quasi-isometry. \item $\Sigma$ is translatable. \item $\Sigma$ is an avenue surface. \end{enumerate} \end{theorem}

 \begin{proof} $2 \implies 1$: This is Theorem \ref{shifty_qi}.

 $2 \implies 3$: We are already assuming that $\Sigma$ has tame end space and that $\MCG(\Sigma)$ admits a coarsely bounded generating set but is not itself coarsely bounded.
 By the definition of a translation map, a translatable surface cannot have any finite-type nondisplaceable surfaces, and so $\Sigma$ is an avenue surface.